 - What is an alternate ending to the movie?

 - What character would you like to be in the movie?

 - Which scene was most emotional for you and why?

-- Can you think of an example of when you cared for an older adult similar to a character in the movie?
+- Describe an example of when you cared for an older adult similar to a character in the movie.

-5. As students are watching the movies have them think about what type of assessment tools might be helpful to further access the characters in the film.
-For example if a character is having issues with cognition the mini-cog might be a useful tool.
+3. As students are watching the movies have them think about what type of assessment tools might be helpful to further access the characters in the film.
+For example, if a character is having issues with cognition the Mini-Cog™ might be a useful tool.
 If there is a concern regarding caregiver strain the caregiver strain index might be helpful.